NCWIT Pioneer Award

 In 2012 NCWIT created the NCWIT Pioneer Award to recognize individuals whose lifetime contributions have changed the way we think about women's participation in the history of computing and technology.

-The 2013 winner of the NCWIT Pioneer Award is Jean E. Sammet, an ACM Fellow and retired computer scientist who's well-known for her work on FORMAC.
-Jean will be honored at the 2013 NCWIT Summit on Women and IT with her award and a scrapbook of commemorative artwork, created by recipients of the NCWIT Award for Aspirations in Computing.
+The 2014 winner of the NCWIT Pioneer Award is Eleanor Kolchin, a retired computer scientist and web developer who's most well-known for her work at IBM as well as NYU.
+Eleanor will be honored at the 2014 NCWIT Summit on Women and IT with her award and a scrapbook of commemorative artwork, created by recipients of the NCWIT Award for Aspirations in Computing.

 Jean E. Sammet is a retired computer scientist and programmer who is best-known for her work on FORMAC, the first widely used general language and system for manipulating nonnumeric algebraic expressions.
 Sammet supervised the first scientific programming group for Sperry Gyroscope Co.
 (1955-1958).
 She worked at Sylvania Electric Products (1958-1961) in various positions and while there she served as a key member of the original COBOL committee.

 Sammet is the author of “PROGRAMMING LANGUAGES: History and Fundamentals,” which became a standard book on its topic, and was called an “instant computer classic” when published in 1969.
 She was very active in ACM and held many positions including President, Vice-President, Editor-in-Chief of Computing Reviews, General and/or Program Chair for the first two SIGPLAN History of Programming Languages Conferences (HOPL) in 1978 and 1993.
 She organized the AFIPS History of Computing Committee, and helped start the Annals of the History of Computing.